thisanimus/baselayer.css/README.md

 ## Is this for you?

-Baselayer.css will make your HTML look nice without any extra effort, it will give you basic CSS custom-props for color and spacing, its seriously small, and it won't get in the way of the rest of the stuff you want to build.
+Baselayer.css will make your HTML look nice without any extra effort, it will give you basic CSS custom-props for color and spacing, it's seriously small, and it won't get in the way of the rest of the stuff you want to build.
 If that sounds good to you, baselayer.css may be for you.

 There are plenty of good reasons to choose another tool instead: